iodigital-com/io-technology/data/blog/distributed-chat-system/system-components-communication-and-chat-api.md

 }
 ```

-Then we will add `UserProfileService.java`:
+Then, we will add `UserProfileService.java`, which will be responsible for creating and managing user profiles.
+It will map registration data from a `SuccessfulRegistrationDTO` to a `UserProfile` entity and sets the necessary fields:

 ```java
 @Service